-Symptom Possible solution Software program and hardware driver reinstallation Before you uninstall a program, be sure that you have a way to reinstall it.
-Confirm that it is still available from the original source, for example, discs or the internet. remstaliation NOTE: Some features might not be available on systems that are shipped without a version of Windows.
+Symptom Possible solution Microsoft System Restore If you have a problem that might be caused by software that you have installed on your computer, use System Restore to return the computer to a previous restore point.
+You can also set restore points manually.
+IMPORTANT: Always use this System Restore procedure before you use the System Recovery procedure.
+For more information and steps, see the Get Help app.
+Select the Start button, select All apps and then select the Get Help app.
+Software program and hardware driver reinstallation Before you uninstall a program, be sure that you have a way to reinstall it.
+Confirm that it is still available from the original source, for example, discs or the internet.
+NOTE: Some features might not be available on systems that are shipped without a version of Windows.
 For information and steps to uninstall a program, see the Get Help app.
 Select the Start button, select All apps and then select the Get Help app.